oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 In this exercise, you:

-- Logged into the OCI Console and explored its features.
+- Logged in to the OCI Console and explored its features.
-- Familiarized yourself with the Cloud Shell and basic commands.
+- Used the Cloud Shell for basic commands and configurations.
-- Accessed and configured the Autonomous Database (ADB).
+- Configured network access to connect to the Autonomous Database (ADB).
+- Downloaded the ADB Wallet and successfully connected to the database using `sqlplus`.

-You are now ready to continue with the next exercise to expand your skills in OCI security.
+You are now ready to proceed to the next exercise, where you will explore key management and advanced OCI security features.

 <!-- For Pandoc -->
 - **Previous Exercise:** [Workshop Overview](#workshop-overview)